Research Services Available

 Websites & Basic Computer Skills

 Beginner Computer Genealogy: A basic beginner class on Genealogy software programs and how to enter the data you have gathered through the years.
 Family Tree Maker is one of the software programs we will be discussing and explaining how to enter data into the program.
-This workshop will be held sometime in September.
+This workshop was held sometime in September.
 For more information, email us at: OPHGR1@gmail.com or you can contact Patsy Vinson at: PVinson47@gmail.com

 Transcription of old documents